-Concerning the CAKUT, one of the most severe phenotype is renal hypodysplasia (RHD), which is a defect in the number and/or normal differentiation of nephronic units with a subsequent impairment of kidney function.
+Concerning the CAKUT, one of the most severe phenotypes is renal hypodysplasia (RHD), which is a defect in the number and/or normal differentiation of nephronic units with a subsequent impair-ment of kidney function.
 Even though mutations of at least 17 genes involved in the early stages of kidney development have been associated with RHD, the majority of patients remains without a genetic diagnosis.
-In the last three years, we have been participating in the University of Padua Strategic project “Bioinfogen” with the aim to create new bioinformatics tools to facilitate NGS data analysis in Mendelian diseases.
-Our unit is investigating on RHD genetic causes in 20 patients and their healthy relatives, with whole exome sequencing.
-To date we identified a new candidate genefor isolated bilateral RHD (INVS) and now we are continuing the validation studies.
-Furthermore, we highlighted a variant in a candidate gene in 25% of the analyzed cases.
+In the last three years, we have been participating in the University of Padua’s Strategic project “Bioinfogen” with the aim to create new bioinformatics tools to facilitate NGS data analysis in Mendelian diseases.
+Our unit is investigating RHD genetic causes in 20 patients and their healthy relatives, with whole exome sequencing.
+To date, we identified a new candidate gene for isolated bilateral RHD (INVS) and validation studies are still ongoing.
+Furthermore, we highlighted a variant in a candidate gene in 25% of the analysed cases.
 These results will permit to lay the basis for setting up a perspective RHD diagnostic panel.

-Barzon L*- Murer L*, Pacenti M, Biasolo Ma, Della Vella M, Benetti E, Zanon Gf, Palu G..
-2009.
-Investigation of intrarenal viral infections in kidney transplant recipients unveils an association between parvovirus B19 and chronic allograft injury..
-The Journal of Infectious Diseases, VOL. 199, P. 372-380, IF 6.344, cit 19
+Barzon L*- Murer L*, Pacenti M, Biasolo M, Della Vella M, Benetti E, Zanon G, Palù G. 2009.
+Investigation of intrarenal viral infections in kidney transplant recipients unveils an association between parvovirus B19 and chronic allograft injury.
+The Journal of Infectious Diseases, VOL. 199, P. 372-380.

 Corso Stati Uniti, 4